-The Board of Directors is authorised to issue shares in each Share Class at any time and with no limits on the applicable subscription date ("Subscription Date").
+The Board of Directors is authorised to issue shares in each Share Class at any time and with no limits on the applicable subscription date ("Subscription Date(s)").
 Subscription requests may be expressed as an investment amount or as the number of shares to be subscribed.

-These Subscription Dates are each Valuation Date for the Europe Small Sub-Fund and the France Small Sub-Fund as defined in Chapter "IX.
+These Subscription Dates are each Valuation Date for the Europe Small Sub-Fund, the France Small & Mid Sub-Fund and the Europe Mid Sub-Fund as defined in Chapter "IX.
 NET ASSET VALUE".

-To be taken into consideration, subscription requests must be received by the Administrative Agent:
+To be taken into consideration, subscription requests must be received by the Fund Administrator:

-- by 12.00pm (Luxembourg time) on the Subscription Date in question for the Europe Small Sub-Fund; and - by 12.00pm (Luxembourg time) on the Subscription Date in question for the France Small Sub-Fund.
+- by 12.00pm (Luxembourg time) on the Business Day preceding the Subscription Date in question for the Europe Small Sub-Fund; - by 12.00pm (Luxembourg time) on the Business Day preceding the Subscription Date in question for the France Small & Mid Sub-Fund; - by 12.00pm (Luxembourg time) on the Business Day preceding the Subscription Date in question for the Europe Mid Sub-Fund.

-The shares will be offered at an issue price equal to the net value per share on the Subscription Day and calculated in accordance with the provisions of Chapter IX.
-"NET ASSET VALUE", plus, where applicable, a subscription fee in favour of the Management Company.
-Any subscription request received after 12.00pm (Luxembourg time) on a Subscription Date will be taken into consideration on the following Subscription Date for the Europe Small Sub-Fund and the France Small Sub-Fund.
+The shares will be offered at an issue price equal to the net value per share on the Subscription Day and calculated in accordance with the provisions of Chapter "IX.
+NET ASSET VALUE", plus, where applicable, a subscription fee in favour of the Management Company.
+Any subscription request received after 12.00pm (Luxembourg time) on a Subscription Date will be taken into consideration on the following Subscription Date for the Europe Small Sub-Fund, the France Small & Mid Sub-Fund and the Europe Mid Sub-Fund.

 The Class I (C) subscription fee will be a maximum 1% of the net assets subscribed.
 This subscription fee will be collected for the Management Company.
-No subscription fee will be charged for Class X (C) and Class A (C).